JediNick/Valyrian_Steel/README.md

 Alkir - Russian Translation

-Ck3 Modding Coop - For answering my modding questions & providing helpful advice.
+CK3 Modding Coop - For answering my modding questions & providing helpful advice.

-###LICENSE
+### LICENSE
 Do not re upload or modify this content.
 No Derivatives or Re-uploading.
 If you want to re-upload or make other use of this content please reach out to me